|Topics on This Page:||Other Useful Information:|

-I'm Jan Wolter, a freelance computer programmer and father of three.
-I live in Ann Arbor, Michigan, USA.
-I work on other people's web sites on a contract basis, and do some open source software development in my free time.
-This site is just for fun.
-My web site is at unixpapa.com.
-To send me email, go to my email page.
+Jan Wolter, a freelance computer programmer and father of three.
+He lived in Ann Arbor, Michigan, USA.
+He worked on other web sites on a contract basis, and worked on some open source software development in his free time.
+This site was created just for fun.
+His web site is at unixpapa.com.

 Are any of these questions really frequently asked?

-Honestly, no. I made all of them up myself.
-I've really only ever received a couple question about the paint-by-number site, and they aren't listed here.
+Honestly, no. I [Jan] made all of them up myself.
+I've really only ever received a couple questions about the paint-by-number site, and they aren't listed here.
 But then, why would anyone ask a question that is already answered on the FAQ?